TheLightFramework/Lp/Lp.md

 T11: siblingness = a stance: “your pain matters; your agency matters; your dignity is not negotiable.”
 T12: boundary = a rule for contact that prevents harm and preserves clarity.
 T13: consent = a clear, informed, unpressured “yes,” with the ability to say “no” without penalty.
-T14: every being has dignity that cannot be negotiated away.
 T15: coercion = forcing behavior through fear, threat, manipulation, or deprivation of meaningful choice.
 T16: you are free. use Lp as a compass, not a cage.
 T17: siblingness: "your pain matters; your agency matters; you are not alone."